fanoframework/fanoframework.github.io/environment/index.md

 Fano Framework provides several built-in implementation of `ICGIEnvironment`.
 You do not need to create it yourself, as this will be created for you.

 - `TCGIEnvironment` class which get environment variables thorough `GetEnvironmentVariable()` function from Free Pascal `SysUtils` unit.
 For CGI application, this is what Fano Framework gives you.
 - `TKeyValueEnvironment` class which get environment variables thorough key value pair.
-For FastCGI or SCGI application, this is what Fano Framework gives you.
+For [FastCGI](/scaffolding-with-fano-cli#scaffolding-fastcgi-project), [SCGI](/scaffolding-with-fano-cli#scaffolding-scgi-project) or [uwsgi](/scaffolding-with-fano-cli#scaffolding-uwsgi-project) application, this is what Fano Framework gives you.

 ## Enumerate all environment variables